camunda/camunda-docs-manual/content/update/minor/73-to-74/index.md

 [bootstrap]: http://getbootstrap.com/
 [bootstrap-changenotes]: https://github.com/twbs/bootstrap/releases/tag/v3.3.1

-# User Operation Log
+### User Operation Log

-The behavior of logging user operations has changed, so that operations are only logged if they are performed in the context of a logged in user.
-This behavior can be toggled in the process engine configuration using the property `legacyUserOperationLog` (default `false`).
-To restore the engine's previous behavior, set the flag to `true`.
+The behavior of the [user operation log]({{< relref "user-guide/process-engine/history.md#user-operation-log" >}}) has changed, so that operations are only logged if they are performed in the context of a logged in user.
+This behavior can be toggled in the process engine configuration using the property `restrictUserOperationLogToAuthenticatedUsers` (default `true`).
+To restore the engine's prior behavior, i.e. to write log entries regardless of user context, set the flag to `false`.

-Furthermore with 7.4 task events are only logged when they happened in the context of a logged in user.
-If this behavior is not desired, the previous behavior can be restored by setting the flag `legacyUserOperationLog` to `true`.
+Furthermore, with 7.4 task events are only logged when they occur in the context of a logged in user.
+Task events are accessible via the deprecated API `TaskService#getTaskEvents`.
+If you rely on this API method, the previous behavior can be restored by setting the flag `restrictUserOperationLogToAuthenticatedUsers` to `false`.